sebaslogen/resaca/README.md

 > ⚠️ Note that ViewModels remembered with `viewModelScoped` **should not be created** using any of the Compose `viewModel()` or `ViewModelProviders` factories, otherwise they will be retained in the scope of the screen regardless of `viewModelScoped`.
-Also, if a ViewModel is remembered with `rememberScoped`, instead of `viewModelScoped`, then its clean-up method won't be called, here use `viewModelScoped` instead.
+Also, if a ViewModel is remembered with `rememberScoped`, instead of `viewModelScoped`, then its clean-up method won't be called, so it's always better to use `viewModelScoped` for ViewModels.

 # Sample use cases